Geoffrey Kleinman: Biography

 Another key milestone at DVD Talk was a battle with Walt Disney Studios Home Entertainment, in September 2000, over the DVD Release of Princess Mononoke, whose US DVD release was initially announced without the original Japanese soundtrack and subtitles.
 After collecting thousands of electronic signatures, DVD Talk Editor, Kleinman presented them in person at the 2000 Video Software Dealer's Association Meeting to the VP of Home Entertainment at Walt Disney Studios Home Entertainment.
 The result was the studio reversing their decision and adding the Japanese language and subtitles to the DVD US DVD release.
 In September 2007 DVD Talk was sold to Internet Brands.

-During his time at DVD Talk, Kleinman contributed to various independent film projects, including serving as a post-production and distribution adviser on The Puffy Chair (2005), Film Geek (2006) and 10 Questions for the Dalai Lama (2006).
+During his time at DVD Talk, Kleinman contributed to various independent film projects, including serving as a post-production and distribution adviser on The Puffy Chair (2005), Film Geek (2005) and 10 Questions for the Dalai Lama (2006).

 Kleinman was active in both covering film festivals, as well as speaking at them, most recently participating in "So You Made a Film, Now What?" at Oregon's BendFilm Festival (2007).
 He is also regularly asked to serve on selection committees and juries for film exhibitions and festivals such as Pine Film and BendFilm.

 Kleinman was often called on to be a professional source for the home entertainment industry and has been cited as an expert opinion, especially in regards to the HD format war.

 In 2010 Kleinman launched DrinkSpirits.com, an online magazine dedicated to discussing and reviewing distilled spirits.

 In 2011 Kleinman was selected as a judge for the San Francisco World Spirits Competition and was cited as a "renowned journalist".
-He returned in 2012 to judge and will again judge the competition in 2013.
+He returned in 2012 to judge and again judged the competition in 2013.

 In 2012 Kleinman was awarded the honor of Kentucky Colonel from Steve Beshear, the governor of the Commonwealth of Kentucky.